 Why You Should Trust Us

-This review is crafted by OutdoorGearLab Review Editor Adam Paashaus and Buck Yedor.
-Adam has been a member of the outdoor community and appreciates having the ability to help others find the best gear for their next adventure.
-Having been a lead climbing instructor, he has a knack for hands-on instruction.
-He lives in a skoolie (which is a converted school bus) with his family, which consists of his wife and two daughters (7 and 9).
-Buck Yedor has been recreating outside for most of his life and has been working in the outdoor industry for just about half of it.
+This review is crafted by OutdoorGearLab Review Editors Buck Yedor and Adam Paashaus.
+Buck has been playing outside for most of his life and has been working in the outdoor industry for just about half of it.
 From long cold days spent ski touring in the alpine, to frigid belays on El Capitan, Buck knows what to look for in quality fleece wear.
+Adam loves being a member of the outdoor community and appreciates having the ability to help others find the best gear for their next adventure.

-Searching for the best fleece started with scouring the internet, researching the market to see which were worth ordering for field testing.
+Searching for the best fleece started with scouring the internet, talking to industry experts, and researching the market to see which were worth ordering for field testing.
 We looked at over 65 different models from various manufacturers before carefully selecting and purchasing the top models that we highlight here in this review.
 Testing consisted of field use during late fall, winter and spring in the Eastern Sierra, Mountains of New England, and the desert of the southwest.

 Related: How We Tested Fleece Jackets